Facebook are looking to make it easier for small businesses to recruit, with the introduction of ‘Facebook Jobs’.

 - Hiring your first employee: a step-by-step guide to recruitment

-- What Facebook Professional Services means for your small business
+- How to use Facebook for your business

 - Do I need employers’ liability insurance?